BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-remove-mods.md

 ## **2.2.4 Delete the folder ”Script Extender” (if you have it)**

 Navigate to your Baldur's Gate 3 folder in the your AppData.
-You can use the same "run" method as earlier but use the following text instead.
+You can use the same "run" method as earlier but use the following text instead:

 > %localAppData%/Larian Studios/Baldur's Gate 3